NIWC Atlantic Naval Information Warfare Center Atlantic

 NIWC Atlantic is a Department of the Navy organization providing engineered systems and technologies for Command, Control, Communications, Computers, Intelligence, Surveillance, Reconnaissance (C4ISR), Information Technology (IT), Information Operations (IO), Information Assurance (IA), Business IT, Enterprise Information Services (EIS) and Space Systems.
 We meet our nation’s demands for uninterrupted vigilance, fail-safe cyber security, adaptive response and engineering excellence by delivering secure, integrated, and innovative solutions to many Naval, Joint and National agencies.

 About the Internship

-NIWC Atlantic is looking for bright, motivated young men and women, 18 years and older and U.S. citizens who have an interest in engineering, math, physics, and science.
-As part of the NREIP, students at NIWC Atlantic are fully integrated into an active project under the guidance of a NIWC Atlantic engineer or scientist mentor.
+NIWC Atlantic is looking for bright, motivated young men and women who have an interest in engineering, math, physics, and science.
+As part of the Naval Research Enterprise Internship Program (NREIP), students at NIWC Atlantic are fully integrated into an active project under the guidance of a NIWC Atlantic engineer or scientist mentor.
 Interns will participate in enrichment activities to foster professional development.

 What will I do any given day as an intern at this lab?

 Interns participate in lab functions in a number of ways including (but not limited to) assisting mentors with guided research projects; job and project shadowing with professional researchers; networking with STEM professionals and other interns; attending technical meetings, seminars, and conferences; group mentoring sessions; touring labs; participating at outreach events, team building workshops and development activities, and other professional development activities.